shermanburwell3/note-taker/README.md

 ## Credits

-All code was highly borrowed from activities provided by Bootcamp Spot Big thanks to my educators!
+All code was highly borrowed from activities provided by Bootcamp Spot.
+Big thanks to my educators!